|Study Period:||2018 - 2026|

 |By End User|

 Key Market Trends

-Clinical analytics is assured to become an essential tool that makes use of real-time medical data health (by eHealth) through predictive analytics to generate insights into data, make decisions, predict outcomes, and decrease costs by enabling early interventions for potential clinical complications.
-Clinical analytics is helping healthcare providers in analyzing their data and initiating a shift from fee-for-service reimbursements to value-based purchasing, accountable care organizations, and value-based insurance design (VBID).
+Clinical data analytics is assured to become an essential tool that makes use of real-time medical data health (by eHealth) through predictive analytics to generate insights into data, make decisions, predict outcomes, and decrease costs by enabling early interventions for potential clinical complications.
+Clinical data analytics is helping healthcare providers in analyzing their data and initiating a shift from fee-for-service reimbursements to value-based purchasing, accountable care organizations, and value-based insurance design (VBID).

 Further, researchers of the Politecnico Di Milano's Digital Innovation in Healthcare Observatory monitors the evolution of digital healthcare in Italy year over year.
 In 2019, they quantified the economic resources used in Italy to build digital support to government healthcare, with around total expense summing up to EUR 1.39 billion.
 This provides a significant contribution to the healthcare analytics market.